What is the Deduction?

 The student loan interest deduction is generally the smaller of $2,500 or the interest paid that year on a qualified student loan.
 This amount is gradually reduced (phased out) or eliminated, based on the taxpayer's filing status and MAGI.

 Robert has taken his first job after completing law school.
 His filing status is Single.
 He paid $3,000 in interest on his student loans during the tax year.
-With all adjustments to income (except student loan interest adjustment), his MAGI is $49,000.
+With all adjustments to income (except student loan interest adjustment), his MAGI is below the MAGI limits.
 He can deduct $2,500 of his student loan interest as an adjustment to income.

 Veronica and her husband are filing jointly.
 Their MAGI is above the fully deductible income limits.
 She completed her doctoral degree last year and paid $2,400 in student loan interest during the tax year.
 Due to their high MAGI, their deduction must be calculated; it will be less than the full amount of interest that she paid.